 - Requiring your employees to undergo regular cybersecurity awareness training to teach them how to avoid suspicious websites and to avoid engaging with suspicious emails.

 - Limiting user access and application privileges.

-Phishing is a type of social engineering that attempts to trick users into bypassing normal cybersecurity practices and giving up sensitive data, such as usernames and passwords, bank account information, Social Security numbers, and credit card data.
+Phishing is a type of social engineering that attempts to trick users into giving up sensitive data such as usernames and passwords, bank account information, Social Security numbers, and credit card data.

-Typically, hackers send out phishing scam emails that seem to come from trusted senders such as PayPal, eBay, financial institutions, or friends and co-workers.
-The cybercriminals try to get users to click on links in the emails that will redirect them to fraudulent websites that ask for personal information or install malware on their devices.
+Typically, hackers send out phishing emails that seem to come from trusted senders such as PayPal, eBay, financial institutions, or friends and co-workers.
+The bogus messages try to get users to click on links in the emails, which will direct the users to fraudulent websites that ask for personal information or install malware on their devices.

-Opening attachments sent via phishing emails can also install malware on your devices, or allow the hackers to control your devices remotely.
+Opening attachments sent via phishing emails can also install malware or allow hackers to control your devices remotely.

-Spear phishing is a more sophisticated form of a phishing attack, in which cybercriminals target only privileged users such as system administrators and C-suite executives.
-The attackers might use details from a person’s social media accounts, to seem even more legitimate to the target.
+Spear phishing is a more sophisticated form of phishing attack, where cybercriminals target only privileged users such as system administrators and C-suite executives.
+The attackers might use details from a person’s social media accounts to seem even more legitimate to the target.

 Organizations can do several things to reduce the chances of phishing:

-- Implement cybersecurity awareness training for every employee across the board.
+- Implement cybersecurity awareness training for every employee.